 Add basil or cilantro and enjoy your coconut soup!

-This recipe is both vegetarian and vegan, so it is 100 percent egg-free, dairy-free and low in cholesterol.
+- Both vegetarian and vegan, this recipe is 100 percent egg-free, dairy-free and low in cholesterol.
 We like to add some diced and sauteed tofu to coconut soup to give it an extra boost of protein.

 Khun, T., & Lertviriyavit, T. (2016, November 27).
 Ancient Tom Kha Bpet recipe.
 Traditional Recipes, http://thaifoodmaster.com/origin/traditional/5959#.WE7FFqIrKRs